Dickens characters come to life in Port Jefferson

 The selfie contest, Garant said, was the village’s way of “bringing the old into the new and keep our kids connected.
 It’s all good fun.”

-A variety of other activities were available for festival-goers, including a parade, ice skating at the Village Center, magic shows by The Great Wizard of the North, a cappella performances by choirs and harmony groups, performances of “The Nutcracker,” and free toasted marshmallows near a fire, among others.
+A variety of other activities were available for festivalgoers, including a parade, ice skating at the Village Center, magic shows by The Great Wizard of the North, a cappella performances by choirs and harmony groups, performances of “The Nutcracker,” and free toasted marshmallows near a fire.

 Jeanne Garant, Margot Garant’s mother and a former village mayor, was credited by volunteers as starting the annual tradition back in 1995.